Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 where ${d^{}}^n\!X$ denotes an infinitesimal volume element in $T\!s$ and ${\tilde\Gamma}^\kappa_{\mu\nu}$ is the expression given in Eq.~(\ref{ts25}) i.e., ${\tilde\Gamma}^\kappa_{\mu\nu}=\Psi^\kappa_{\mu\nu}+\Bigl\{{}^{\ \!\kappa}_{\mu\nu}\Bigr\}$.
 To avoid misunderstanding, while it is correct to mention that this postulate affirms the possibility of deriving the nonlinear closure equations by a variational principle it does not state that the expressions and theorems obtained from the solutions of these equations can also be derived by a variational principle.
 In particular the well-known {\it Universal Criterion of Evolution} established by Glansdorff-Prigogine {\it can not} be derived by a variational principle (see also section \ref{ttse}).
 0.2truecm {\bf The Nonlinear Closure Equations} 0.2truecm The transport coefficients and the affine connection should be considered as independent dynamical variables (as opposed to $X^\mu$, which is a mere variable of integration) \cite{palatini}.
 Therefore, the action (\ref{pa5}) is stationary with respect to arbitrary variations in $g_{\mu\nu}$, $f_{\mu\nu}$ and $\Gamma^\lambda_{\mu\nu}$.
 As a first step, we suppose that the transport coefficients and the affine connection be subject to infinitesimal variations i.e., $g_{\mu\nu}\rightarrow g_{\mu\nu}+\delta g_{\mu\nu}$, $f_{\mu\nu}\rightarrow f_{\mu\nu}+\delta f_{\mu\nu}$ and $\Gamma^\kappa_{\mu\nu}\rightarrow \Gamma^\kappa_{\mu\nu}+\delta \Gamma^\kappa_{\mu\nu}$, where $\delta g_{\mu\nu}$, $\delta f_{\mu\nu}$ and $\delta \Gamma^\kappa_{\mu\nu}$ are arbitrary, except that they are required to vanish as $\mid X^\mu\mid\rightarrow\infty$.
 Upon application of the principle of stationary action, the following {\it nonlinear closure equations} (i.e., the equations for the transport coefficients and the affine connection) are derived (see appendix \ref{appeq}):

 where the variations of the affine connection (\ref{ts25}) with respect to the transport coefficients appear in the first two equations.
 Notice that $R_{\mu\nu}-\frac{1}{2}g_{\mu\nu}R$ {\it does not} coincide with Einstein's tensor (see also Appendix \ref{comparison}).
-From the first equation of Eqs~(\ref{tfe1}), the expression for the thermodynamic curvature scalar is given as
+From the first equation of Eqs~(\ref{tfe1}), and for $n\neq 2$, the expression for the thermodynamic curvature scalar is obtained \footnote{Eq.~(\ref{tfe2a}) does not apply in two dimensions.
+Two-dimensional problem may be met in the limit case of a system driven out of equilibrium by two (independent) {\it scalar} thermodynamic forces such as, for example, two chemical affinities (and {\it not} when we analyse, for example, a system submitted to two vectorial thermodynamic forces in one-dimension), where diffusion of the chemical species is neglected.
+This ideal example is, however, analyzed in ref. \cite{sonnino4}.
+Eq.~(\ref{tfe2a}) should be replaced by $R=2R_{1212}/g$ where $R_{1212}$ and $g$ indicate the $1212$ component of the thermodynamic curvature tensor and the determinant of the matrix $g_{\mu\nu}$, respectively (see, for example, ref. \cite{weinberg}). }

 The third equation of Eqs~(\ref{tfe1}) can be re-written as

 where the comma $(,)$ denotes partial differentiation.
 Adding to this equation the same equation with $\mu$ and $\lambda$ interchanged and subtracting the same equation with $\nu$ and $\lambda$ interchanged gives